 But before diving in too far, let us quickly define the two generational groups:

 Marketers tend to separate generations into small and understandable groups.
 Generation Z is considered to start in 1996 and end 15 years later.
 Following the same pattern, the Millennial period is from 1980-1995.
 This makes Millennials 23-38 years old and Generation Z 5-22 years old.

 This presents a common problem.
 Companies are using PC-based legacy systems, unsexy intranets, as well as training material and managing tools that don’t match the attention span and tech expectations of employees.
-While using PowerPoint Slides from the 90s is not the end of the world, (though close…) organizations need more to reach their increasingly younger employees.
+While using PowerPoint Slides from the 90s is not the end of the world, (though close…) organisations need more to reach their increasingly younger employees.
 A way of doing this is meeting them where they already are.
-When your staff is living mobile-first, then so should your organization.
+When your staff is living mobile-first, then so should your organisation.

 That’s why the ATOBI platform looks and feels like the apps your employees already use in their everyday lives.
 This makes on-boarding a non-issue, and app use quickly becomes an intuitive part of the workday

 despite both generations living a tech-assisted life, distinctions can and should be made.
 While Millennials are adept in the digital space, Generation Z members are the true digital natives.
 This distinction may seem silly, but being born into a world of smartphones is a different situation than growing up with exponentially smaller cell-phones.

 “We are the first true digital natives.
 Generation Z takes in information instantaneously and loses interest just as fast.”
 Hannah Payne, 18-year old